chriskonnertz/RegEx/README.md

 ## PHPVerbalExpressions

-RegExMaker has been inspired by [PHPVerbalExpressions](https://github.com/VerbalExpressions/PHPVerbalExpressions).
+RegEx has been inspired by [PHPVerbalExpressions](https://github.com/VerbalExpressions/PHPVerbalExpressions).
 It is not better than VerbalExpressions but different.
-RegExMaker makes more use of OOP principles.
+RegEx makes more use of OOP principles.
 Therefore it is more flexible but also more complex.

 ## General notes